FreeBSD 4.11 manual page repository

 FreeBSD is a free computer operating system based on BSD UNIX originally.
 Many IT companies, like DeployIS is using it to provide an up-to-date, stable operating system.

-The aio_suspend function first appeared in FreeBSD 3.0.
+The posix1b section manual page appeared in FreeBSD 3.0.